Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Primary prophylaxis is directed at people at risk and provides for the prevention of allergic sensitization (IgE formation).
+Primary prevention is aimed at people at risk and involves preventing allergic sensitization (IgE formation) in them.
 It is known that sensitization can occur already in utero, in the second trimester of pregnancy.
-Violation of the barrier functions of the placenta leads to the entry into the amniotic fluid of allergens, even small concentrations of which are sufficient for the development of a fetal immune response in the fetus.
-That is why prevention of allergy in the fetus in this period is to prevent the pathological course of pregnancy.
+Violation of the barrier functions of the placenta leads to the entry of allergens into the amniotic fluid, even small concentrations of which are sufficient for the development of a reaginic immune response in the fetus.
+This is why prevention of allergies in the fetus in this period is the prevention of the pathological course of pregnancy.

-In fact, the only event aimed at promoting tolerance in the postnatal period is the preservation of the natural feeding of a child up to 4-6 months of life.
+In fact, the only measure aimed at developing tolerance in the postnatal period is maintaining natural feeding of the child up to 4-6 months of life.
 However, it should be noted that the effect of breastfeeding is transient and short-term.
-Among the measures of primary prevention, it is justified to exclude the influence of tobacco smoke, whose effects both in prenatal and postnatal periods have an adverse effect on the development and course of diseases accompanied by bronchial obstruction.
+Among the measures of primary prevention, it is justified to exclude the influence of tobacco smoke, the impact of which in both the prenatal and postnatal periods has an adverse effect on the development and course of diseases accompanied by bronchial obstruction.

 Secondary prevention of bronchial asthma

-Secondary prevention measures are aimed at children who, if there is sensitization, have no symptoms of bronchial asthma.
+Secondary prevention measures are aimed at children who, despite the existence of sensitization, have no symptoms of bronchial asthma.
 These children are characterized by:

 - a burdened family history of bronchial asthma and other allergic diseases;